 Can I choose the number of personas?

-Yes and no. You could, but you would be implementing your own personal bias to determine how many groups you want, versus allowing the data to determine the groups.
+No. However you can play around with using various fields to cluster off of, if we allowed you to arbitrarily select the number of clusters, you would be implementing your own personal bias to determine how many groups you want, versus allowing the data to determine the groups.
 Take a look at our blog post on bias in machine learning for more info.

 Can I create personas for each product?

 Faraday recommends initially creating personas based on all of your customers.
 From there, we can add a post hoc analysis to include a breakout by product type to easily know which personas prefer specific products.
 This will allow you to easily manage who buys what and visualize changes over time.

 Can I choose the fields that are used to cluster/create personas?

 Our data science team has spent a lot of time curating and reviewing the data fields chosen to use as clusters.
 These are ones that help provide distinct groupings as well as high coverage fields to allow 100% assignment to your customers, new customers, leads, and more.